 Guru Ka Lahore - Bilaspur

-1) Gurudwara Anand Karaj Sthan Patshahi Dasvin – represents the spot where the marriage was performed.
-Its present building, a square hall with the domed sanctum in the middle of it, was constructed by Sant Seva Singh Anandgarhwale during the 1960s.
+Gurudwara Anand Karaj Sthan Patshahi Dasvin marks the exact place where the marriage ceremony of Guru Gobind Singh Ji was performed.
+The present structure consists of a square hall with a domed sanctum at its center and was constructed in the 1960s by Sant Seva Singh Anandgarhwale.

-2) Gurudwara Triveni Sahib – enclosing a spring formerly called Karpa (lit. spear) Baoli, creating according to popular legend, by the Guru with a blow of his spear, is a domed square hall with a pavilion over the spring in front of the hall.
+Gurudwara Triveni Sahib is built around a sacred spring previously known as Karpa Baoli.
+According to popular tradition, the spring emerged when Guru Gobind Singh Ji struck the ground with his spear.
+The Gurudwara features a domed square hall, with a pavilion constructed over the spring in front of the main building.

 To reach Guru ka Lahore, you can use different modes of transportation depending on your location and preferences.
 Here are several options: